Jeff Shaw (politician): Judicial career

 Shaw was sworn in as a Judge of the Supreme Court of New South Wales on 4 February 2003.

 Despite Shaw being one of their political opponents, the Coalition Opposition welcomed Shaw's appointment to the Supreme Court and did not accuse the Government of appointing Shaw to this position based on partisanship.

 On 13 October 2004, Shaw crashed his car into a parked vehicle near his Sydney home.
-He was taken to hospital, where a blood sample was taken for testing; however, the sample disappeared.
-Under pressure from the Opposition Liberal Party, the Police Integrity Commission initiated an inquiry into the circumstances of the sample's disappearance.
+He was taken to hospital, where a blood sample taken for testing recorded a blood alcohol concentration of 0.225.
+The sample then went missing, prompting an inquiry by the Police Integrity Commission; it was later found in Shaw's possession.

 In November 2004, Shaw voluntarily surrendered a second blood sample (not the sample which disappeared in hospital) to the police, resigning from the Supreme Court on 12 November 2004.
 He was later charged with negligent driving and driving while drunk.
 Shaw lost his driving licence for a year and was fined A$3,000.

 Shaw served as a Supreme Court justice for 647 days (1 year, 9 months and 8 days).